Soul Guidance · Rachael Duffy

 If imagination is perception rather than invention, then imagining a new world is not us, alone, manufacturing something clever out of our own resourcefulness.
 It is simply allowing ourselves to attune to what already wants to be born, through us.

 This was at the heart of Thomas Berry's work.
-He understood the universe not as a collection of objects but as "a communion of subjects".
+He understood the universe as "a communion of subjects", rather than a collection of objects.
 The greater visions, he believed, rise up out of the wild depths.
 The Earth dreams.
 And we, earth beings with the capacity to imagine, are one of the ways she dreams herself into being.

 Against the language of transcendence, Berry coined its opposite: inscendence, a descent.
 He believed that we will not think our way up and out of where we find ourselves, but rather we must climb down, beneath the rational mind, into the wilder, instinctive ground of our being.